 4. Webpage

-The other is a permanent webpage on your website dedicated to reviews.
-You can incorporate existing Google reviews, allowing it to double as a testimonial page for prospective customers.
+Another method is to create a permanent webpage on your website dedicated to reviews.
+Incorporate existing Google reviews so it doubles as a testimonial page for prospective customers.

-Webpage review requests are effective as your customer is already in the process of interacting with your business if they are on your website.
-Loyal, happy customers will likely visit your website regularly and may be inclined to leave reviews if given the option.
+Webpage review requests are effective as your customer is already interacting with your business.
+Loyal, happy customers are likely to visit your website and may leave reviews if given the option.

 5. Social Media

 Maintaining a social media presence for your business feels like a full-time job.
-It’s all worth it, as these platforms have much to offer.
+It’s all worth it when you get great reviews in the process.

 I’m so glad to hear [response to positive praise]!
 Please do get in touch if there’s anything else we can do for you.
 It would be amazing if you could share your feedback as a Google review so other customers can find out about us!
 If you’d like to, just follow this link.
 [Include a link to Google business listing].
 Thanks so much!

-Of course, depending on the size and nature of your business, it may be difficult to find large numbers of social media posts from thrilled customers.
-Another way to leverage social media for Google reviews is to simply include a Google review link alongside your business information in your profile biography.
+If your business is smaller, you might struggle to find large numbers of positive mentions of your business.
+Another way to leverage social media for Google reviews is to include a review link in your profile biography.

-• Thank the customer for their feedback and express your happiness that your business met their needs.
-Include a personal touch to continue to develop customer relationships.
+- Thank the customer for their feedback.
+Express your happiness that your business met their needs.
+Include a personal touch to continue to develop relationships.

-• You can also include another CTA or marketing plug for your business.
-Ask them to share their experience with family or friends or to book another appointment.
+- Include another CTA or marketing plug for your business.
+Ask them to share their experience with family or friends.
 You can also use the space to promote a new product, service or promotion you want to get the word out about.

-• Keep it brief.
-There’s no need to spend multiple paragraphs basking in the glory of positive feedback.
+- Keep it brief.
+There’s no need to spend multiple paragraphs basking in the glory of praise.

 Hi [customer’s name],